 It has all the trappings of a classic – a packed club on a Sunday giving the finger to Monday morning, Doom working the crowd like a jackass, the eerie video loop of his masked face eyeballing the crowd on the big screen behind him, taking requests, rapping over randomly cued beats, perpetually fist-bumping and spraying drinks around.
 He’s doing enough to justify the adulation towards one of hip-hop’s true cult heroes.
 The thing is, he does just about enough.
 After an hour he’s making his way to the side door, trailing off on Rhinestone Cowboy as Kwake takes the slack with a snare workout.

 It’s naïve, bordering on absurd to complain that a rap gig is too short, but the crowd would kill for more – some King Geedorah, some Viktor Vaughan, more from Born Like This, anything plucked from Doom’s hundreds of tracks.
-Give us an extra half hour on stage instead of a promise to meet at the merch table in 20 minutes.
-There’s a villainous cartoon cackle in the air and you know Doom will always get one over on us, but what a hero while we had him in our sights.
+Give us an extra half hour!
+There’s a villainous cartoon cackle in the air and you know Doom will always get one over on us, but what a fucking hero while we had him in our sights.

 Originally appeared in State.
 Photos by Emma Rooney for State.